abegur/nba_model/2nd_Model/README.md

     2619	22017	1610612766	CHA	Charlotte Hornets	21701143	2018-04-01	CHA vs. PHI	L	240	102	...
 0.7810	10.6	38.5	49.1	21.0	6.2	3.9	12.0	14.8	2.4

 ### combine_Teams
-Combines rows for teams that play against each other and sorts the rows based on game date This portion utilizes the csv created in findAvgs and joins games based on the primary key of GAME_ID.
+This portion utilizes the csv created in findAvgs and joins games based on the primary key of GAME_ID.
 I, then, delete all duplicates to eliminate redundancy.
 As a result I create another pandas dataframe with each game played along with their opponent and export it as a csv.

 Dataframe: